Replace Missing Teeth – Katy, TX

 Keep Smiling and Live Life to Its Fullest!

 Missing just one tooth may not seem like a big deal at first, but the complications that can arise are far more extensive than you’d think.
 Not only does chewing, and potentially smiling, become more difficult, but your neighboring teeth will quickly begin to shift as a way to compensate.
 This leaves your bite uneven, increases your risk for teeth grinding to develop, and only makes future tooth loss more likely.
 With Dr. Eva Boldridge creating your new restoration, your replacement tooth is sure to look, feel and function like your missing tooth!
-To schedule your tooth replacement consultation, contact our dental office today!
+To schedule your consultation to discuss options to replace misssing teeth in Katy, TX, contact our dental office today!

 Why Choose The Dental People for Tooth Replacement?

 - Multiple Replacement Options Created by Dedicated Prosthodontist

 The standard for replacing teeth for many years now, dental bridges work to fill the gaps in your smile, especially if you’re missing consecutive teeth.
 Each bridge is made from tooth-colored dental ceramics and customized to fit on top of existing natural teeth.
 The bridge consists of three to four crowns fused together, with the crowns on either end hollowed out so natural teeth can anchor the restoration.
 The crowns which fill the gap are called pontics and effectively prevent neighboring teeth from shifting, keep the bite even, and make chewing, smiling and speaking easier.